Toxic exposure victims slam military, DOJ for delaying their pursuit of justice

 Nowhere does the law state that claims exhausted before the bill’s enactment do not count, according to Flynn.

+Rep. Mark Takano (Calif.), the top Democrat on the House Committee on Veterans’ Affairs, said in a Friday statement that the “VA offers benefits to veterans exposed to toxins at Camp LeJeune, and veterans should pursue those benefits.”

+“However, many veterans and their families have been left behind — that is why I was pleased to include the Camp LeJeune Justice Act as part of my PACT Act,” Takano said.
+“I encourage the Navy and Department of Justice to act swiftly and honorably to address these wrongs, because all veterans and family members living with the effects of toxic exposure should have the opportunity to seek justice.”

-The Hill has reached out to the House Armed Services Committee for comment.
+The House Armed Services Committee did not immediately respond to The Hill’s request for comment.

 Separately from the Camp Lejeune claims, which must be filed through the Navy JAG Corps, the Department of Veterans Affairs announced last month that it has already received more than 213,000 claims related to the broader PACT Act.